apisearch-io/search-ui/README.md

  * `itemsList`: (required) will be the iterable set of results.
  * `placeholder`: (optional) will be placed on initial widget render.
  Once a search is performed, this placeholder will disappear.

+On the `itemsList` template you have access to this two variables:
+ * `items`: an array of resulted items.
+ * `query`: the query text made for the search.

-The result items will be accessible on the body attribute using the `{{#items}}{{/items}}` iterable.
+The variable `items` will be accessible on the body attribute using the `{{#items}}{{/items}}` iterable.
 For example, given this array of results: